India infections top 18 million as gravediggers work round the clock | Health

 "Someone that should be in the ICU is being treated in the wards," Dr Sumit Ray, head of the unit, told Reuters.
 "We are completely full.
 The doctors and nurses are demoralised, they know they can do better, but they just don't have the time.
 No one takes a break."

 The U.S. State Department issued a travel advisory on Wednesday against travel to India because of the pandemic and advised its citizens to leave the country.
+Family members of U.S. government employees in India can voluntarily return to the United States, it added.
 Prime Minister Narendra Modi has been criticised for allowing massive political rallies and religious festivals which have been super-spreader events in recent weeks.

 "The people of this country are entitled to a full and honest account of what led more than a billion people into a catastrophe," Vikram Patel, a global health expert at Harvard Medical School, said in the Hindu newspaper.
 AID STARTS ARRIVING